brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-caconrad.md

   Soto-Román, Eileen Myles, and friends.
 people:
   - person: caconrad
-    event_bio: CAConrad is a 2019 Creative Capital Fellow and the author of 9 books of poetry and essays.
-While Standing in Line for Death (Wave Books), received the 2018 Lambda Award.
-A recipient of a Pew Fellowship in the Arts, they also received The Believer Magazine Book Award and The Gil Ott Book Award.
-Their work has been translated into Spanish, Greek, Polish, Norwegian, Portuguese, Danish and German.
-They teach regularly at Columbia University in New York City and Sandberg Art Institute in Amsterdam.
+    event_bio: CAConrad is the author of the forthcoming book Amanda Paradise (Wave Books, 2021).
+Their book While Standing in Line for Death won a 2018 Lambda Book Award.
+They also received a 2019 Creative Capital grant and a Pew Arts and Heritage Foundation Fellowship, the Believer Magazine Book Award, and the Gil Ott Book Award.
+They regularly teach at Columbia University in New York City and Sandberg Art Institute in Amsterdam.
+      Please view their books, essays, recordings, and the documentary The Book of Conrad (Delinquent Films) online at http://bit.ly/88CAConrad
   - person: raquel-salas-rivera
     event_bio: Raquel Salas Rivera is the author of several collections of poetry, including antes que isla es volcán/ before island is volcano (Beacon